Robert Mugabe: Economic decline: 1995–2000

-In 1996, Mugabe was appointed chair of the defence arm of the Southern African Development Community (SADC).
+In 1996, Mugabe was appointed chair of the defense arm of the Southern African Development Community (SADC).
 Without consulting parliament, in August 1998 he ordered Zimbabwean troops into the Democratic Republic of the Congo to side with President Laurent Kabila in the Second Congo War.
 He initially committed 3000 troops to the operation; this gradually rose to 11,000.
 He also persuaded Angola and Namibia to commit troops to the conflict.
 Involvement in the war cost Zimbabwe an approximate US$1 million a day, contributing to its economic problems.
 Opinion polls demonstrated that it was unpopular among Zimbabwe's population.
 However, several Zimbabwean businesses profited, having been given mining and timber concessions and preferential trade terms in minerals from Kabila's government.

 In January 1999, 23 military officers were arrested for plotting a coup against Mugabe.
 The government sought to hide this, but it was reported by journalists from The Standard.
 The military subsequently illegally arrested the journalists and tortured them.
 This brought international condemnation, with the EU and seven donor nations issuing protest notes.
 Lawyers and human rights activists protested outside parliament until they were dispersed by riot police, and the country's Supreme Court judges issued a letter condemning the military's actions.
 In response, Mugabe publicly defended the use of extra-legal arrest and torture.

 In 1997, Tony Blair was elected Prime Minister of the UK after 18 years of Conservative rule.
 His Labour government expressed reticence toward restarting the land resettlement payments promised by the Lancaster House Agreement, with minister Clare Short rejecting the idea that the UK had any moral obligation to fund land redistribution.
 This attitude fuelled anti-imperialist sentiment across Africa.
 In October 1999, Mugabe visited Britain and in London, the human rights activist Peter Tatchell attempted to place him under citizen's arrest.
 Mugabe believed that the British government had deliberately engineered the incident to embarrass him.
 It further damaged Anglo-Zimbabwean relations, with Mugabe expressing scorn for what he called "Blair and company".
 In May 2000, the UK froze all development aid to Zimbabwe.
 In December 1999, the IMF terminated financial support for Zimbabwe, citing economic mismanagement and widespread corruption as impediments to reform.

 To meet growing demand for constitutional reform, in April 1999 Mugabe's government appointed a 400-member Constitutional Commission to draft a new constitution which could be put to a referendum.
 The National Constitutional Assembly—a pro-reform pressure group established in 1997—expressed concern that this commission was not independent of the government, noting that Mugabe had the power to amend or reject the draft.
-The NCA called for the draft constitution to be rejected, and in a February 2000 referendum it was, with 53% against to 44% in favour; turnout was under 25%.
+The NCA called for the draft constitution to be rejected, and in a February 2000 referendum it was, with 53% against to 44% in favor; turnout was under 25%.
 It was ZANU–PF's first major electoral defeat in twenty years.
 Mugabe was furious, and blamed the white minority for orchestrating his defeat, referring to them as "enemies of Zimbabwe".